ebmoon/oopsla23-artifact/README.md

 1. The running time and number of SMT calls may be different to Table 1 or Table 2.

 2. Each conjunct synthesized by Spyro[Sketch] or Spyro[SMT] may be different to the Fig. 3, while the L-conjunctions are equivalent.

+#### Reason

+All the evaluation data of paper (including Table 1, 2 and Fig. 3) were generated from Apple M1 8-core CPU with 8GB RAM.
+Sketch binary or SMT / SyGuS tools compiled for different architecture / OS may produce different results.

 ## Setup